cybernetix3d/Discord-AI-Selfbot/README.md

 - **Detection Risk**: Use production mode and limit activity
 - **Content**: Character is satirical, not genuinely hostile
 - **Compliance**: Educational use only, violates Discord ToS

-## 🆘 Support

-For support and updates: https://discord.gg/yUWmzQBV4P

 ## 📄 License